 and

-(3) the student has successfully completed Mathematics Methods ATAR, or MATH1721 Mathematics Foundations: Methods, or equivalent as recognised by UWA, CITS1401 Computational Thinking with Python and CITS1001 Software Engineering with Java, or equivalent as recognised by UWA.
+(3) the student has successfully completed Mathematics Methods ATAR, or MATH1721 Mathematics Foundations: Methods, or equivalent as recognised by UWA, and at least 12 points from (CITS1401 Computational Thinking with Python or CITS1402 Relational Database Management or CITS1003 Introduction to Cybersecurity or equivalent as recognised by UWA).

 Course structure